 Support for our members remains the keystone of the Association.
-The budget has again enabled a very broad range of activities, advice, guidance and direct member support to be undertaken.
+The budget has yet again enabled a very broad range of activities, advice, guidance and direct member support to be undertaken during the year.
 In addition, we continue to influence and shape national education policies for the benefit of members and provide high quality CPD through national and regional information conferences across the UK.